 Hosting, as well as competing in events makes for a challenging schedule.
 When we are not competing on our home waters, we travel up and down the West Coast from breezy San Francisco to sunny San Diego.
-We also travel to the East coast and around the country to major intersectional and championship regattas.
+We also travel to the East coast and around the country to major inter-sectional and championship regattas.
 Competitions take us to Hawaii just about every other year.
 The team competes nearly every weekend against much of the best talent college sailing has to offer.
 Our roster boasts about 25 student athletes.
 We welcome sailors of all abilities and there are ample boats for the team to expand.
-With four nationally competitive teams (coed, women’s, team, and sloop) there are a plethora of leadership and team roles to be filled.
+With four nationally competitive teams (coed, women’s, team, and keelboat) there are a plethora of leadership and team roles to be filled.
 Aside from team positions, our sailors are leaders in their respective majors.
 At USC, there are 17 professional schools (more than any other major research university), offering 77 different majors.
 While some sailors choose to explore the Greek system of fraternities/sororities that is available, many do not, as the team creates a great social and support infrastructure to ensure success both on and off the water.
 In addition, the team takes advantage of our year round sailing opportunities to have a lighter sailing schedule during the beginnings of our academic semesters.
-While many schools are chipping ice off their boats or waiting for their lake to thaw, we sail a short way across the Pacific Ocean to Santa Catalina Island where we spend the weekend sitting on the beach and barbequing or drive a few short hours for some of the best snow skiing in the world.
+While many schools are chipping ice off their boats or waiting for their lake to thaw, we sail a short way across the Pacific Ocean to Santa Catalina Island where we spend the weekend sitting on the beach and barbecuing or drive a few short hours for some of the best snow skiing in the world.